open-feature/js-sdk/packages/react/README.md

 Note that if your provider doesn't support updates, this configuration has no impact.

-### Suspense Support
+#### Suspense Support

 Frequently, providers need to perform some initial startup tasks.
-It may be desireable not to display components with feature flags until this is complete.
+It may be desireable not to display components with feature flags until this is complete, or when the context changes.
-Built-in [suspense](https://react.dev/reference/react/Suspense) support makes this easy:
+Built-in [suspense](https://react.dev/reference/react/Suspense) support makes this easy.

 ```tsx
 function Content() {